McLean Hospital 115 Mill Street Belmont, MA 02478

 Course Director: Lois W. Choi-Kain, MD, MEd; Carla Sharp, PhD

-Faculty: Anthony W. Bateman, MA, FRCPsych; Carl Fleisher, MD; Peter Fonagy, PhD; Alan Fruzzetti, PhD; Leila Guller, PhD; Jill Hooley, PhD; Trudie Rossouw, MD; Carla Sharp, PhD; Marisa Silveri, PhD; Mary Zanarini, EdD
+Faculty: Anthony W. Bateman, MA, FRCPsych; Carl Fleisher, MD; Peter Fonagy, PhD; Alan Fruzzetti, PhD; Leila Guller, PhD; Jill Hooley, DPhil; Trudie Rossouw, MD; Carla Sharp, PhD; Marisa Silveri, PhD; Mary Zanarini, EdD

 Physicians, psychiatric nurses, psychologists, social workers, licensed mental health counselors for credit; lay audience members not for credit.